mandatoryprogrammer/xsshunter-express/README.md

 * `SLACK_USERNAME`: The username given to the slack message (e.g. `XSS Hunter Alerts`).
 * `SLACK_EMOJI`: The Emoji used as the porfile picture on slack (e.g. `warning`).

+The following are needed if you want discord notifications:

+* `DISCORD_NOTIFICATIONS_ENABLED`: Leave enabled to receive discord notifications (you must set this up via the below configurations as well).
+* `DISCORD_WEBHOOK`: The discord webhook that you get once you setup integration.

 Finally, the following is worth considering for the security conscious:

 * `CONTROL_PANEL_ENABLED`: If you want to minimize the attack surface of your instance you can disable the web control panel.
 This makes it so you'll only receive emails of payload fires (results will still be stored on disk and in the database).